 How can standard design firms be supported in pro-bono work?
 San Francisco based Public Architecture formalizes pro bono service within architecture, interiors and landscape design.
-Their flagship program, 1+, supports firms in donating 1% of their time to pro-bono work.
+Their flagship program, The One Percent, supports firms in donating 1% of their time to pro-bono work.

 How can neighborhood residents reassert control over their own futures?
 Public Works is a London-based critical design nonprofit straddling architecture, art, performance and activism.
 It addresses the challenges of urbanism, seeking ways that communities can reassert control over their futures.

 If utopia eluded us, what’s next?
-Raumlabor Berlin practices “research-based design.”
-Their practice intersects city planning, architecture, art and urban intervention.
-Central to their work are projects that disrupt a community’s notions about space.
+Raumlabor Berlin is a German collective practicing what they call “research-based design”, working at the intersection of city planning, architecture, art and urban intervention.

 How can citizens take planning into their own hands?
 Santiago Cirugeda is the founder and principal of Recetas Urbanas (Urban Recipes), a design & advocacy collective of architects, lawyers and social workers based in Seville, Spain.